 Alocasia belongs to the Arum family and grows in the tropical rainforests of Southeast Asia.
 It is especially common on Borneo and can grow up to four meters high.
 There are 79 known species.
 Around the equator, the plant has been cultivated as food for 28,000 years.
 Decorative plants have been bred from the original versions that are not edible, but are very beautiful.
 Alocasia conquered the living room in the 1950s and has a nice vintage vibe.
 These plants are also called Elephant Ear.

 The plants thrive best with a constantly moist soil.
-"In the winter a little less, in summer not more, but rather no big quantities at once.Also the Alocasia likes it when it is sprayed very regularly.
+"A little less in the winter, a little more in the summer, but preferably no large quantities at once.
+The Alocasia also likes it when it is sprayed very regularly.

 Très jolie plante, super bien emballée pour le transport.
 Livraison rapide, tout était parfait !